tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 In this post, we try to understand how the [`concurrent-ruby`](https://github.com/ruby-concurrency/concurrent-ruby) gem leverages `Thread`s within its `Async` module.

 In a [previous post](/2020/05/concurrent-ruby-hello-async/), we began the process of learning about the `concurrent-ruby` gem.
 In that post, we started with the "hello, world" example provided in the `Async` module's [documentation](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html) and made a few small tweaks to make the effects of `async` versus `await` obvious.
-We will build on the foundation created in that post as we dive further into the `Async` module in this post.
+We will now build on those foundations as we dive further into the `Async` module.

 ## Our Test Setup